mit-submit/submit-users-guide/source/program.rst

       singularity shell docker_name.sif

-If you need this available on worker nodes through HTCondor you can add them to a CVMFS space in your work directory.
+If you need this available on worker nodes on the MIT T3 and T2 through HTCondor you can add them to a space in your work directory.
 You will then need to email Max (maxi@mit.edu) to create this CVMFs area for you.

 .. code-block:: sh